ClementDreptin/GameShortcut/README.md

     <shortcut_name>
     <path_to_xex>
     ```
--   Run `Publisher.exe`
+-   Run `Publisher.exe`.
--   Reboot your console and go the Games section of your dashboard to see your shortcut
+-   Reboot your console and go the Games section of your dashboard to see your shortcut.

 ## How it works